Like to listen? Click here

 One meaning of “anthropos”, or human being, is “to look up”.

-Looking up is something I suggest to the driven achievers I coach.
-Too often Strategists, Activators and Dot-Connectors, people who have a personal standard for how they like getting stuff done, forget or override themselves -and not in the good way.
-Rather than being in the productive flow of self-forgetting, they’re a bit too at home with the punishing kind.
+Simply looking up is something I suggest to the driven achievers I coach.
+Too often activators, strategists, analytics and dot-connectors, people who have a personal standard for how they like getting stuff done, forget or override themselves -and not in the good way.

-I like telling such talents to recall, during the day or night, whether blue sky or gray, the evening darkness or moonlight, to look up every now and then from what they may have tunnel vision about.
-Paradoxically, this same RX applies to times when you find yourself captured by confusion.
-Not as a needless interruption, but to sustain yourself.
+I like telling such achiever types to recall, through their day, whether blue sky or gray, evening darkness or moonlight, to look up now and then from what they have tunnel vision about.
+Paradoxically, this same RX applies to times when you find yourself ensnared by confusion.

 A client from six years ago, recently returned for a refresher.
 Greg had jumped ship from successfully managing a UX team to entrepreneurship; he now ran his own agency.
 Calling his business building adventure intense, is putting it mildly.

-Greg hoped our session would help “Make sense of the spaghetti mymind currently is!”
-Indeed, I knew him to be a busy being with a beautifullyoveractive mindset he was learning to befriend.
-Years ago, I suggested hecarry a book of haiku to glance at for a dollop of replenishing interferencethrough his day.
+Indeed, I knew him to be a busy being with a beautifully overactive mindset he was learning to befriend.
+Years ago, I suggested he carry a book of haiku to glance at for a dollop of replenishing interference through his day.
 I had mentioned Matsuo Basho (1644 – 1694).

 tsunu mo oshi